 Fig 06: Fermentation during the beer brewing process.
 This can be considered a natural convection process.

 Overall, beer brewing is a complex chemo-thermo-mechanical process and is highly intricate.
-There exists no technology that can simulate the complete process.
-In fact, in spite of brewing beer for centuries, there are several aspects of brewing that remain a mystery like the dependence of the beer taste on the local water.
+No technology exists that can simulate the complete process.
+In fact, despite brewing beer for centuries, there are several aspects of brewing that remain a mystery, such as the dependence of the beer taste on the local water.
 Yet, the intermediate steps involved can be easily simulated using today’s computational technologies to improve the overall quality of the beer.